Colleen-J/CJweek4/README.txt

 smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 561 measurement values were recorded by the phone.

+Files created are:
+README.txt     - This file

+fullobs.txt    - tiday data set; full list of the mean and standard deviation measurements by Activity and Subject

+avgobs.txt     - tiday data set; the average of the mean and standard deviation measurements by Activity and Subject found in fullobs.txt

+Codebook.md    - Codebook for this assignment

+run_analysis.
+R - The R code which created the fullobs.txt and avgobs.txt files

+Instruction list can be found in-line documentation within the run_analysis.R file

+The fullobs.txt and avgobs.txt were created using the following from the Human Activity Recognition project:
 Of the 561 measurements, 66 were extracted and combined from the following files:
-X_train.txt
+X_train.txt         training measurements

-X_test.txt
+X_test.txt          test measurements

-These files were also used throughout the run_analysis.R code from the Human Activity Recognition project: subject_train.txt   subject number for each measurement in X_train.txt (numeric 1 to 30)
+subject_train.txt   subject number for each measurement in X_train.txt (numeric 1 to 30)

 subject_test.txt    subject number for each measurement in X_test.txt  (numeric 1 to 30)